ctmcquilkin/Rothko/README.md

 Rothko
 ======

-Processing Sketch of Rothko painting
+Processing Sketchs based on a couple of Rothko paintings